Devolutions/devolutions-gateway/README.md

     -u, --url <LISTENER_URL>
             An address on which the server will listen on.
 Format: <scheme>://<local_iface_ip>:<port> [default: tcp://0.0.0.0:8080]
+    -p, --pcap <PCAP_FILENAME>
+            Path of the file where the pcap file will be saved.
+If not set, no pcap file will be created.

     -r, --routing_url <ROUTING_URL>
             An address on which the server will route all packets.
 Format: <scheme>://<ip>:<port>.
 Scheme supported : tcp and tls.
 If it is not specified, the JET protocol will be used.